MOUZU/BigWigs/README.md

 ## Core/General Adjustments
 - <b>(100%)</b> Engage Syncs are now working perfectly on every encounter and do allow communication between clients of different language packs.
 - <b>(100%)</b> Bosskill Syncs were added for every encounter dynamically and do also support communication of different language packs.
+- <b>(100%)</b> KTM compatibility - Bossmodules are now able to set the MasterTarget, reset the Threat or Clear the Master Target.
+RaidOfficers do need to have this version for that.
 - <b>()</b> to be completed later..